pedrohvbsilva/HDE-MPC-RC/README.md

-# HDE-MPC-RC (Hierarchical Decomposition Strategies for MPC of Resource-Constraints Dynamical Systems)
+# HDS-MPC-RC (Hierarchical Decomposition Strategies for MPC of Resource-Constraints Dynamical Systems)

 **HDS-MPC-RC** is a Julia repositorie dedicated to Hierarchical Decomposition Strategies for MPC of Resource-Constraints Dynamical Systems analysis.